QubesOS/qubes-posts/2017-06-27-qubes-admin-api.md

 -i some-community-template.rpm`).
 (In Qubes 4.0, we switched to using LVM storage by default for all VM images; more details in an upcoming post.)

-Needles to say, not every VM would be able to request template installation in dom0.
+Needless to say, not every VM would be able to request template installation in dom0.
 For this to work, the [qrexec] policy would need to allow the set of Admin API calls needed for this (see below for practical examples).